 The key part of owning a pitsky is being able to keep up.

 Potential owners need to be able to dedicate themselves to the care of this very active terrier group.
 In return, this white terrier mix will completely dedicate themselves to you, loving you unconditionally.

 Owners should create a training and exercise regime.

-If your pet takes after their Husky parent, they will have a natural stamina inherited from long days pulling sleds.
+If your pet takes after their husky parent, they will have natural stamina inherited from long days pulling sleds.

-16. Neapolitan Mastiff x American Pitbull Terrier Mix
+16. Neapolitan Mastiff and American Pit bull Terrier Mix

-While this mix cross can be between any of the Mastiff breeds, the most common hybrid is the Neapolitan Mastiff and the American Pitbull Terrier.
+While this breed’s terrier mix can be between any of the mastiff breeds, the most common hybrid is the Neapolitan mastiff and the American pit bull terrier.